aligurbuz/laravel-api/README.md

 <a href="https://ibb.co/h9DrP5v"><img src="https://i.ibb.co/vqZf758/Screen-Shot-2021-05-05-at-18-19-13.png" alt="Screen-Shot-2021-05-05-at-18-19-13" border="0"></a>

 For example, in this postman image, a test key is added as a post.
 It is such a column because it is not in the model migration data.
-The client class threw an error due to the model.
+The client class threw an error due to the model.If you add the test value to the Capsule array, this time it will not give an error.